Parcel F - Big Pond

 2009 October 2 Survey Map; includes encroachments; why doesn’t it include easements?

-2010- December 10 - Lakes Enjoyment Easement – At this SSMA meeting Bill Noland announced that the attorney’s he hired to research the Silver Springs documents have found that the 1989 Enjoyment Easement Agreement around the Little Lake runs with the land and is a valid Agreement from the developer to the purchasers of the lake front properties and their successors for the use and access of the perimeter of the lake.
+2010- December 10 Lakes Enjoyment Easement – At this SSMA meeting Bill Noland announced that the attorney’s he hired to research the Silver Springs documents have found that the 1989 Enjoyment Easement Agreement around the Little Lake runs with the land and is a valid Agreement from the developer to the purchasers of the lake front properties and their successors for the use and access of the perimeter of the lake.
 The six Little Lake homes located on the east border of the Little Lake along Silver Springs Drive, and annexed in 1997 as part of the SSSF subdivision, are not included in this Agreement as these six lots were not part of the (Mike Barnes) developer’s property.
-View at: http://www.silverspringscommunity.com/our-community/silver-springs-sf/little-lake-at-silver-springs/
+View at: https://www.silverspringscommunity.com/our-community/silver-springs-sf/little-lake-at-silver-springs/

 The same situation exists for the Large Lake in that the seven homes along the east border of the lake are part of Silver Springs Single Family since the beginning in 1980 and were never part of the developer’s (Barnes’) Enjoyment Easement Agreement.
-Therefore the 1989 Agreement does not guarantee use and access to lake front properties SLS-E Lots 192-199 http://www.silverspringscommunity.com/wp-content/uploads/phases-a-e-color530pxxx.jpg
+Therefore the 1989 Agreement does not guarantee use and access to lake front properties SLS-E Lots 192-199 https://www.silverspringscommunity.com/wp-content/uploads/phases-a-e-color530pxxx.jpg

 2011- August 11- Big Lake Due for Lower Level– If a lower Big Lake is noticed during early August, that’s the result of necessary reshaping of the lake’s dam.
 To comply with State of Utah requirements for proper “facing,” the dam will undergo appropriate re-construction work probably beginning the second week of this month, according to Master Home Owners Assn. reports.